Merikanto/AWS-Python-SDK/S3/README.md

-# AWS SDK for Python S3 SAmple
+# AWS SDK for Python S3 Sample

 A simple Python application illustrating usage of the AWS SDK for Python (also referred to as `boto3`).